The ovaries do not release an egg each month (see see Menstrual Cycle).

 If a woman does not ovulate or become pregnant during treatment with clomiphene or an aromatase inhibitor, hormonal therapy with human gonadotropins, injected into a muscle or under the skin, can be tried.
 Human gonadotropins stimulate the follicles of the ovaries to mature.
-Follicles are fluid-filled cavities, each of which contains an egg (see Biology of the Female Reproductive System: Fallopian Tubes).
+Follicles are fluid-filled cavities, each of which contains an egg (see see Fallopian tubes).
 Ultrasonography can detect when the follicles are mature.
 Then, the woman is given an injection of a different hormone, human chorionic gonadotropin, to trigger ovulation.
 When human gonadotropins are used appropriately, more than 95% of women treated with them ovulate, but only 50 to 75% of those who ovulate become pregnant.
 About 10 to 30% of pregnancies in women treated with human gonadotropins involve more than one fetus, primarily twins.

 Human gonadotropins are expensive and can have severe side effects, so doctors closely monitor the woman during treatment.
 About 10 to 20% of women treated with human gonadotropins develop ovarian hyperstimulation syndrome.
 If hyperstimulation occurs, doctors may not give the woman human chorionic gonadotropin to trigger ovulation.